Mathis003/LEPL1110/Project/Project/README.md

-# LEPL1110 course (UCLouvain) Finite Elements : Processor
+# Finite Elements Processor

 ## Authors

-- **Student:** [Mathis Delsart]
+- **Student:** Mathis Delsart
-- **Student:** [Adrien Antonutti]
+- **Student:** Adrien Antonutti

+## Course Info

+- **Course:** LEPL1110
+- **Institution:** UCLouvain

 ## Description

-This repository contains the processor for the LEPL1110 course at UCLouvain on Finite Elements.
-The processor is used for solving problems related to linear plane elasticity.
+This folder contains the processor for the LEPL1110 course at UCLouvain on Finite Elements.
+The processor is used for solving problems related to linear elasticity.

 ## Requirements

-The processor requires the following libraries:
+The processor requires the following library:

 - [CMake](https://cmake.org/)